Decadent Low(er) FODMAP Black Forest Cake

 Pre-FODMAP I would cook and bake with both sweet cherries as well as sour, tart cherries – and I would also go back and forth as to whether I liked my Black Forest Cake with one or the other.

-The Monash app entry appears to show us sweet cherries, so that is what we have used here.
-You will need canned sweet cherries for this cake.
+The Monash app entry appears to show us sweet cherries, so that is what we have used here, canned version.
+So, you will need canned sweet cherries for this cake.
 I prefer unsweetened, but if you can only find those packed in sugar syrup, they will work.

 Let’s Talk Cocoa